alsofronie/interact/README.md

 # interact module
     APIs to interact with an embedded PrivateSky domain in a webview or iframe (child).
-Another window will act as a parent for one ore more childs.
+    The parent window (or app) will act as a parent for one ore more such childrens.

-    These APIs also offer primitives for PrivateSky conversational interfaces in console mode or could be used to implement them on the client side
+    These APIs also offer primitives for PrivateSky conversational interfaces in console mode or could be substituted with other implementations them on the client side

-#Host APIs
+#High level APIs

     var interact = require("interact");
+    interact.initConsoleMode();     // use interact in console applications interact.initWebEmbeddedMode(); // use interact inside of an webview or iframe interact.initCustomMode(template);      // use interact  in other envirniments, with  cusotom implementation for say, log, readPin, etc...

+#APIs that could be used from a parent window

+    var interact = require("interact");
-    var domainSandboxWebView = interact.connectChild(wnd)
+    var domainSandboxWebView = interact.connectDomain(childWindow);

     domainSandboxWebView.sendRequest(type,args,callback)
     domainSandboxWebView.startSwarm(swarmName,ctor, args, callback) //start a swarm inside of the child